tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 error: could not compile `chapter10` due to previous error
 ```

 In the body of `largest` we wanted to compare two values of type `T` using the greater than (`>`) operator.
 Because that operator is defined as a default method on the standard library trait `std::cmp::PartialOrd`, we need to specify `PartialOrd` in the trait bounds for `T` so the `largest` function can work on slices of any type that we can compare.
-We don't need to bring `PartialOrd` into scope because it's in the prelude.
+We don'_t need to bring `PartialOrd` into scope because it's in the prelude.
 Change the signature of `largest` to look like this:

 ```rust
 fn largest<T: PartialOrd>(list: &[T]) -> T {}